 - Powdered sugar adds sweetness and makes the frosting whip up light and floofy.
 I use a minimal amount for a balanced frosting, but you can add more to your taste if you like a sweeter flavor.

-- Vanilla and lemon add extra flavor.
+- Vanilla and lemon punch up the flavor.

 Method

 This plant-based icing is super simple to make in about 5 minutes.
 Just be sure to soften the cream cheese and butter to cool room temperature for 1-2 hours before you get started.
+It makes about 2 cups, which is enough for a single layer 8-inch square or 9-inch round cake.

 - Beat the softened butter and cream cheese in the bowl of a stand mixer with the paddle attachment, or in a large bowl with an electric beater or a spoon and your strong arms.

-- Add the powdered sugar and vanilla.
+- Add the powdered sugar, vanilla, and lemon juice.

 - If the frosting is soft, pop it in the fridge for a few minutes to firm.